-Associate Professor Rosemary Black's areas of expertise are in the fields of ecotourism, sustainability, sustainable behaviours, tour guiding and environmental communication.
+Associate Professor Rosemary Black's areas of expertise are in the fields of ecotourism, sustainability, tour guiding and environmental communication.
 This expertise has been developed over the past 40 years through both industry experience and research.
-Her current research interests and work are in tour guiding, community-based tourism and sustainable behaviours.
-She has published over 50 refereed publications including 25 refereed journal articles and conference papers, 16 refereed book chapters and 6 books.
-Her publications have been in a wide range of international refereed journals.
-She has been the Senior Editor for three books.
-Her most recent co-authored book is titled "Tour Guiding Research: Insights, Issues and Implications" by Channel View Publications.
-She has been successful in gaining over $500,000 in research and consultancy funding.
-Rosemary holds a Ministerial appointment with the New South Wales National Parks and Wildlife Service Southern Ranges Advisory Committee and is an invited member of Parks Victoria Science and Management Effectiveness Committee.
-She is a member of two international tourism editorial boards.
+Her current research interests and work are in tour guiding, community-based tourism and sustainability.
+She has published over 70 refereed publications including 49 refereed journal articles and conference papers, 23 refereed book chapters and 6 books.
+She was Senior Editor for three of the books.
+Rosemary co-authored "Tour Guiding Research: Insights, Issues and Implications" by Channel View Publications. she has published in a wide range of international refereed journals..
+Rosemary undertakes applied research with industry partners including protected area management, tourism agencies and community-based organizations and has successfully gained over $500,000 in research and consultancy funding.
+Rosemary holds two Ministerial appointments with the New South Wales National Parks and Wildlife Service Advisory Council and North Coast Regional Advisory Committee, is a Board Member of the Global Sustainable Tourism Council and an invited member of Parks Victoria Science and Management Effectiveness Committee.
+She is an Associate Editor for two international tourism journals.

 Masters in Natural Resources, University of New England, 1999

 Ph.D Department of Management, Faculty of Business and Economics, Monash University, 2002

 Rosemary has previously been a member of the Southern Ranges and Mid-North Coast Regional Advisory Committees.

 Editorial Board of the Journal of Ecotourism and the Journal of Interpretation Research.